SierraQian/IST303-GroupC-Project/README.md

    - Set up data source integration for retrieving economic release information (2 days)
    - Implement APIs to fetch upcoming releases and their impact (3 days)

-6. As an admin user, I want to be able to choose the indicators shown on the page and define the method used to calculate the expected value, so that I can customize the economic calendar according to specific requirements.
+6. As an admin user, I want to be able to choose the indicators shown on the page and define the method used to calculate the different values, so that I can customize the economic calendar according to specific requirements.
 (Frontend: 1 week, Backend: 1 week)

    Tasks: